 Frequently asked questions

 Why are there no water mains in my area?The Jersey Water mains water network currently covers approximately 85% of the Island.
-The Company is looking at extending the mains water network in future years.
+The Company extends the mains water network each year connecting more island homes.
 Our Network team are available to undertake a survey and provide an estimate of costs to connect to the network should you require more information.